 A recent case is highlighting how an employer can be held accountable in these situations.

-What are the facts of the case?
 The case involves a company which provides in home health care services.
 The company was accused of failing to follow proper protocol regarding sexual assault.
 This failure put employees at risk and led to the sexual assault of one of the nurse’s who was visiting and caring for a patient within the patient’s home.

-What protocols were violated?
 The United States Occupational Safety and Health Administration (OSHA) have certain requirements that must be followed to better ensure an employee is safe in the workplace.
 The requirements at issue are designed to reduce the risk of sexual assault in the workplace.

 In this case, the PennRecord reports that the employer is accused of violating the General Duty Clause.
 This clause requires many things, including that an employer protect employees and avoid putting employees at risk for sexual assault.